A sharp point-sphere incidence bound for $(u, s)$-Salem sets: Further applications and discussion

 A direct comparison shows that the restriction bound is strictly stronger precisely up to the threshold

 Hence, \eqref{eq:KLP-blackbox} yields a genuine gain over the bounds of both Theorems \ref{Thm-incidence-spheres} and \ref{Thm-incidence-Q-spheres} in the intermediate range

 {\bf Acknowledgements} The authors would like to thank Thang Pham for his valuable comments, which have improved the quality of this paper.
 We also would like to thank Kevin O'Bryant for helpful discussions about Sidon sets.
+Moreover, we are grateful for the anonymous referees, who read this carefully, and provided thoughtful comments for us, which also improved the accuracy and clarity of this paper.
 Dung The Tran was supported by the research project QG.25.02 of Vietnam National University, Hanoi.
 He also would like to thank Vietnam Institute for Advanced Study in Mathematics (VIASM) for the hospitality and for the excellent working conditions.